asilx/CarND-Path-Planning-Project/README.md

 prepare_lane_change: bool, if before changing the lane, speed should be decreased or not (L30@main.cpp)

+ps: lane_dist variable was a duplicate of proximity.
+And it is removed in the latest revision.

 At first, I check all sensor fusion readings (L136:172@main.cpp) :

     if a new distance reading for a particular lane is than previous reading (L151@main.cpp)